-Libyan militias are ‘making a killing’ off kidnapping refugees for ransom
+Libyan militias ‘making a killing’ off kidnapping refugees for ransom

 While Libya’s semi-legitimate militias have been implicated in the arbitrary detention and torture of refugees for a while, Bani Walid with its armed gangs of predominantly young men, who specialise in torture and extortion, has earned a vicious reputation within Libya’s unforgiving landscape.

-Survivors recount stories of being subjected to electric shocks, sexual assault, and the use of implements against bare flesh, in order to extract the maximum degree of visible and audible pain to send back to those they love at home.
+Survivors recount stories of being subjected to electric shocks, sexual assault, and the use of implements against bare flesh, to extract the maximum degree of visible and audible pain to send back to those they love at home.

 ‘Refugees in Libya’

-Any central authority has struggled to establish itself within Libya since its revolution of 2011 as instability and conflict racked the country and two rival parliaments sprang up: an internationally recognised body in Tripoli and its rival in the eastern city of Benghazi.
+Any central authority has struggled to establish itself within Libya since its 2011 revolution as instability and conflict racked the country and two rival parliaments sprang up: an internationally recognised body in Tripoli and its rival in the eastern city of Benghazi.
 In between, varying degrees of lawlessness and militia-rule hold sway.

 Videos posted by Refugees in Libya on X, formerly Twitter, paint a dispiriting picture of the situation across Libya.